The Magician (2005 film): Plot

-Sometime later, before seeing Max off, Ray reveals he had him make the documentary to be released in the event of his death, and that while he is alive at the moment of filming, he will be dead by the time Max (who still alive, has had his face pixelated the entire film) releases the film.
+Sometime later, before seeing Max off, Ray reveals he had him make the documentary to be released in the event of his death, and that while he is alive at the moment of filming, he will be dead by the time Max (who has had his face pixelated the entire film) releases the film.
 On Max's suggestion, Ray decides to leave a message for those watching to "enjoy the show".
 As Ray walks away from Max to the airport, the final postscript reveals Ray was shot dead outside his home five months after the documentary was completed.